 Class 1 National Insurance are contributions from employees of a company, who get paid through PAYE.
 This type of contribution is automatically calculated based on your wages and deducted from your paycheck, so you rarely need to worry about it.

-If you’re self-employed and working part-time as an employee, you will also be liable to paying Class 1 national insurance in addition to the Class 2 and 4 contributions you make during your self-assessment tax return.
+If you’re self-employed and working part-time as an employee, you will also be liable to pay Class 1 national insurance in addition to the Class 4 contributions you make during your self-assessment tax return.
 Sorry, no free pass for the self-employed here.

 Class 2 NIC